 Where the situation is such that changes in agreed work arrangements are required, a quick assessment will be necessary to determine if the session can continue.
-The headteacher/principal or line manager should then be informed as soon as is practically possible.
-Emergency situations should be reported to the Police or Children's Social Care and to the headteacher/principal/parent as appropriate.
+The executive headteacher or line manager should then be informed as soon as is practically possible.
+Emergency situations should be reported to the Police or Children's Social Care and to the executive headteacher/parent as appropriate.